 Jesus said “Go therefore and make disciples of all the nations, baptizing them in the name of the Father and the Son and the Holy Spirit, teaching them to observe all that I commanded you“.
 Most Christians know this verse as the great commission.
 Jesus commands us to share the gospel with others.

-Sometimes when we share our faith with others, we’re confonted with questions we don’t have the answers to.
+Sometimes when we share our faith with others, we’re confronted with questions we don’t have the answers to.
 And although I firmly believe we can’t allow that to stop us, I think we would share our faith more if we were more confident in our knowledge of the scriptures.
-I believe God will use us more and set up more of what I like to call “divine appointments”, when he knows we’re properly equipped to lead others to Christ.
+I believe God will use us more and set up more of what I like to call “divine appointments” when he knows we’re properly equipped to lead others to Christ.
 Two great verses to memorize specifically for sharing the gospel are John 3:16 and 1 Corinthians 15:2-4, where Paul sums up the gospel.